seanlaidlaw/Metallaxis/README.md

 python3 -m metallaxis ../samples/1000_genomes_extract.vcf.gz
 ```

-Or to load a previously saved Metallaxis session, by using the saved HDF5 as
+Or to load a previously saved Metallaxis session, by using the saved database file as argument:
-argument:
 ```bash
 python3 -m metallaxis ../saves/big_saved_analysis.sqlite
 ```